Powerlearnproject/se-day1-assignment-KlaasMatlou/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. vague promt = Write a report about globa warming. improved vague promt = write a 500 word report on global warming, show how it has affected the weather, businesses,and how it contributes to most illneses.
+Explain why the improved prompt is more effective. vague prompt = Write a report about globa warming. improved vague prompt = write a 500 word report on global warming, show how it has affected the weather, businesses,and how it contributes to most illneses.
 The improved prompt is more effective because it provides clear and specific guidelines for the report needed.
 It specifies the word count, the topic, and the context.
 This clarity helps the AI models understand the expectations and focus their researches and writing efforts effectively.
 It also prevents ambiguity and ensures that the AI model's work aligns with the instructor's objectives.